 This is essentially the online version of SharePoint.

-- It provides licenses based on number of users, nature of content, etcetera.
+- It provides licenses based on the number of users, nature of the content, etcetera.

 - Allows app development without having to pay on-premise costs.

 3. Key Features of SharePoint